HeardLibrary/linked-data/vanderbot/README.md

 Another utility, [count_entities.py](../json_schema/count_entities.py), can be used to count the use of properties in statements made about a defined set of items, or to determine the most common values for particular properties used in statements about those items.
 For more information about using this script, see the [script usage page](count_entities.md) for details.

+The Python script [VanderDeleteBot](vanderdeletebot.py) can be used to perform mass deletions of statements and references that have been uploaded using VanderBot.
+For more information, see the [script usage page](vanderdeletebot.md).

 # Script details

 Script location: <https://github.com/HeardLibrary/linked-data/blob/master/vanderbot/vanderbot.py>